Bagenall History, Family Crest & Coats of Arms

 Early History of the Bagenall family

-Another 169 words (12 lines of text) covering the years 1600, 1925, 1779 and 1631 are included under the topic Early Bagenall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bagenall research.
+Another 102 words (7 lines of text) covering the years 1600, 1925, 1779 and 1631 are included under the topic Early Bagenall History in all our PDF Extended History products and printed products wherever possible.

 Bagenall Spelling Variations